 What about treating presbyopia at the time of cataract surgery?

-Although the new corneal implants can provide a primary surgical treatment for presbyopia, ophthalmologists have been finding ways to surgically treat presbyopia in combination with cataract surgery for many years.
+Although the new corneal implants can provide a primary surgical treatment option for presbyopia, ophthalmologists have been finding ways to surgically treat presbyopia in combination with cataract surgery for many years.

-To review briefly: cataract surgery involves removing a patient’s cataract – which is the natural clens that has become cloudy with age – from inside the eye and replacing it with a clear artificial lens.
+To review briefly: cataract surgery involves removing a patient’s cataract – which is the natural lens that has become cloudy with age – from inside the eye and replacing it with a clear artificial lens.
 Our technology has advanced over the years so that we can choose a lens implant power that potentially can allow the patient to have better vision – even better vision without glasses – than they had with the cataract.
 For some patients, having cataract surgery can be a once in a lifetime opportunity to significantly improve both near and distance vision.

 Here are the ways we can treat presbyopia at the time of cataract surgery: